DILCISBoard/E-ARK-DIP/specification/index.md

 |xxx/ @CREATED | 0..1 | Optional, no further requirements | No change |
 |xxx/ @STATUS | 0..1 | Recommended for describing currency of metadata.
 If used, must include one of the two values “superseded” or “current” | No change |

-**Table 9 - Differences between the AIP METS and the DIP METS on node level: filesec** **Node level: filesec**
+**Node level: filesec**

 |Element/ Attribute|Cardi&shy;nality|Description and usage|Change for DIP|